insected/bobbae_gcp-wiki/Security.md

 ## OAuth, OpenID Connect, SAML

-[OAuth](https://en.wikipedia.org/wiki/OAuth) is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
+[OAuth](https://en.wikipedia.org/wiki/OAuth) is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords. f you’ve ever signed up to a new application and agreed to let it automatically source new contacts via Facebook or your phone contacts, then you’ve likely used OAuth 2.0.
+This standard provides secure delegated access.

-Security Assertion Markup Language is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+[Security Assertion Markup Language](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+You’ve more likely experienced SAML authentication in action in the work environment.
+For example, it enables you to log into your corporate intranet or IdP and then access numerous additional services, such as Salesforce, Box, or Workday, without having to re-enter your credentials.

-OpenID Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.
+[OpenID](https://en.wikipedia.org/wiki/OpenID) Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.
 The specification suite is extensible, allowing participants to use optional features such as encryption of identity data, discovery of OpenID Providers, and session management, when it makes sense for them.
+If you’ve used your Google to sign in to applications like YouTube, or Facebook to log into an online shopping cart, then you’re familiar with this authentication option.
+OpenID Connect is an open standard that organizations use to authenticate users.

 [https://www.okta.com/identity-101/whats-the-difference-between-oauth-openid-connect-and-saml/](https://www.okta.com/identity-101/whats-the-difference-between-oauth-openid-connect-and-saml/)

-### Use cases

-OAuth 2.0: If you’ve ever signed up to a new application and agreed to let it automatically source new contacts via Facebook or your phone contacts, then you’ve likely used OAuth 2.0.
-This standard provides secure delegated access.
-That means an application can take actions or access resources from a server on behalf of the user, without them having to share their credentials.
-It does this by allowing the identity provider (IdP) to issue tokens to third-party applications with the user’s approval.

-OpenID Connect: If you’ve used your Google to sign in to applications like YouTube, or Facebook to log into an online shopping cart, then you’re familiar with this authentication option.
-OpenID Connect is an open standard that organizations use to authenticate users.
-IdPs use this so that users can sign in to the IdP, and then access other websites and apps without having to log in or share their sign-in information.

-SAML: You’ve more likely experienced SAML authentication in action in the work environment.
-For example, it enables you to log into your corporate intranet or IdP and then access numerous additional services, such as Salesforce, Box, or Workday, without having to re-enter your credentials.
-SAML is an XML-based standard for exchanging authentication and authorization data between IdPs and service providers to verify the user’s identity and permissions, then grant or deny their access to services.

 ## Machine Learning for Cybersecurity